UtrechtUniversity/MATLAB-on-HPC/Part-2-running-matlab.md

 Type ```exit``` to close MATLAB.

-For instructions on how to adapt your own scripts to
+For instructions on how to adapt your own scripts to see [Part 3](./Part-3-Parallel-Matlab.md).

 ## Step 4: Compile and send to HPC